valavan007/community/tutorials/implementing-different-types-of-loadbalancers-in-GKE/index.md

 ```

 ### Deploy an external TCP Load balancer
-Deploying a service through external TCP Load Balancer is quite straightforward with
+Deploying a service through external TCP Load Balancer is quite straightforward with just naming the service type as `LoadBalancer`
 ```
 apiVersion: v1
 kind: Service